 The curriculum is built on a strong theoretical foundation in basic, medical and applied sciences.
 Critical thinking and clinical reasoning skills are developed within an integrated program that prepares students to work collaboratively with patients across the lifespan to improve health and wellness, address disability challenges, and optimize function.

 Through dynamic learning experiences, students integrate the basic foundations of science into different paradigms and the treatment of patients with movement dysfunctions.
-Supplementing the didactic coursework are research experiences and structured clinical clerkships.
+Supplementing the didactic coursework are research experiences and structured clinical experiences.
 Learn more about the clinical education curriculum.

 The program concludes with a qualifying assessment and culminating experience.